D2KLab/entity2vec/README.md

 # entity2vec
 entity2vec computes vector representations of Knowledge Graph entities that preserve semantic similarities and are suitable for classification tasks.
 It generates a set of property-specific entity embeddings by running node2vec on property specific subgraphs, i.e. K(p) = (s,p,o) where p is a given property.
+The repository includes:

+- A reimplementation of node2vec as an iterator, which reduces the memory overhead.
+It also introduces the possibility of avoiding the preprocessing of the transition probabilities, which has the effect of reducing memory effort, but slowing down the computation

+- The implementation of entity2vec, which generates a set of entity embeddings from Knowledge Graphs corresponding to different properties.
+Entity2vec can work with a set of pre-dowloaded dumps or download them from a SPARQL endpoint.

 ## Requirements